 The Company holds an investment in a joint venture partnership located in Alberta, Canada.
 The Canadian partnership has a license to conduct diagnostic testing services in the province of Alberta.
 Substantially all of its revenue is received as reimbursement from the Alberta government's healthcare programs.
 In December 2013, Alberta Health Services (AHS), the Alberta government's healthcare program, issued a request for proposals for laboratory services that included the scope of services performed by the Canadian partnership.
 In October 2014, AHS informed the Canadian partnership that it had not been selected as the preferred proponent.
 In November 2014, the Canadian partnership submitted a vendor bid appeal upon the belief that there were significant flaws and failures in the conduct of the request for proposal process, which drove to a biased conclusion.
 AHS established a Vendor Bid Appeal Panel to hear the appeal, and the hearing was conducted in February 2015.
 In August 2015, AHS was directed to cancel the request for proposal process.
 Subsequently, the Canadian partnership entered into a one-year extension through March 31, 2017 of its existing contract with AHS.
-If the contract is not renewed after March 2017, then the Canadian partnership's revenues would decrease substantially and the carrying value of the Company's investment could potentially be impaired.
-The Company is currently in discussions with AHS regarding the terms of the contract renewal.
+In August 2016, AHS and the Canadian partnership reached an agreement to extend the contract through March 2022, with the intent to have the services provided pursuant to the contract through March 2022, with the intent to have the services provided pursuant to the contract transferred to AHS at the end of the five-year period.
+In consideration of AHS acquiring the assets and assuming liabilities in accordance with the parties' agreement, AHS will pay C\$50.0 when the transfer is effective, subject to a working capital adjustment.

 On June 23, 2016, the Centers for Medicare and Medicaid Services (CMS) published a final rule implementing the Protecting Access to Medicare Act of 2014 (PAMA), which required establishment of a new Medicare reimbursement system for clinical lab tests paid under the Clinical Laboratory Fee Schedule (CLFS), based on private payer rates, as reported to CMS.
 Although the new payment system was supposed to go into effect for tests furnished after January 1, 2017, the CMS rulemaking process was delayed, and the new rates will not be effective until January 1, 2018 pursuant to the final rule.
-Under the new system the Company must collect data on private payer rates and report the data to CMS every three years for most types of tests.
+Under the new system, the Company must collect data on private payer rates and report the data to CMS every three years for most types of tests.
 The Company does not expect that the new reporting requirements will have a material impact on its business or results of operations.
 CMS will use the data reported by all applicable labs to calculate a weighted median of private payer rates for each test performed, and that weighted median will be the new Medicare rate.
 Rate reductions for existing tests under the new system will be phased in over six years.
-The Company is still assessing the full impact of the final rule, but has been preparing for it for some time.
+The full impact of the final rule will not be known until CMS releases rates for 2018.
 Medicare reimbursement under the CLFS represents less than 10% of the Company's consolidated revenue.